 The ascent can be done in a long day but we prefer to camp the night before near the base to reduce the driving time on our ascent day.
 In previous years we used to take the Queen Canyon route but improvements to the road coming up Trail Canyon from the east now allow passenger vehicle access to a wonderful high desert campsite.

 Since we drive to about 9850 feet and then hike from there any time you can spend beforehand camping at 7-8,000 feet will also significantly aid in your acclimatization.

-Day 1: Meet in Bishop and then drive to a car camp at about 8000 feet in Trail Canyon north of Benton over the border into Nevada.
-This is about a 2-hour drive from Bishop and as of 2020 is passenger vehicle accessible via a rough 4×4 track.
+Day 1: Meet in Bishop at 3pm to go over gear.
+We then caravan to a car camp at about 8000 feet in Trail Canyon north of Benton over the border into Nevada.
+This is about a 2-hour drive from Bishop and as of 2020 is passenger vehicle accessible.
+At this time we will not be carpooling due to COVID-19.
 Our delightful campsite is alongside a small meadow with a bubbling creek nearby.
 We will have dinner and be in bed early, intending to make an early start so as to beat the potential for afternoon thunderstorms.

 Day 2: The next day we hike along the creek through willows and meadows gradually climbing until we hit the first steep climb up to the ridge crest.